bieljose2012/QuantumROM-A15x/README.md

 ```

 2:  **For previous downloaded rom mod:**
-Run setup_directories.sh for make directories.
-Then copybthe firmware zip in fw_download folder.
-DEVICE_MODEL is firmware zip name.
-After copy Rename the firmware zip with actual device model name like SM-A225F.zip.
-On cmd DEVICE_MODEL is same name of firmware name without .zip extension.
+Run setup_directories.sh to create the directories.
+Then, copy the firmware ZIP file into the fw_download folder.
+DEVICE_MODEL refers to the firmware file name.
+After copying, rename the firmware ZIP to match the actual device model name, for example, SM-A225F.zip.
+In the command line, DEVICE_MODEL should be the firmware file name without the .zip extension.

 ```bash
 sudo chmod +x ./scripts/setup_directories.sh &&